 But… how can sharing your efforts benefit your business??
 There is a lot of research on Corporate Social Responsibility but not much on Small Business Social Responsibility.
 As I’ve talked about before, the overall concepts are similar, therefore the benefits are similar.

-Each category will be discussed in detail, with supporting research when available, in the upcoming 4 blogs.
+Each category is discussed in detail, with supporting research when available, in the upcoming 4 blogs (links inserted above).